gbrei/tibbrykitchencollection/pages/about.md

 ## About the Collection

-This is a collection of recipes that started out as recipes from official sources (cook books, online youtube video tutorials, websites, and then were adapted and edited into their current form.
+This is a collection of recipes that started out as recipes from official sources (cook books, online youtube video tutorials, websites) and then were adapted and edited into their current form.
 Some of these recipes are from family members.
 The focus of this collection are the recipes used the most often in this kitchen.

 The physical recipe cards are displayed on the original 1950s kitchen cabinets using magnets so that they can be easily removed and edited as the recipes get refined.
 The collection is not comprehensive because of the sheer quantity of recipe cards on these cabinets.
 Instead, I have selected a cross-section of recipes that are representative of different categories present.
 I anticipate that this collection will be added onto over time as the two cooks in this kitchen both love cooking and feeding their friends.
 This collection is entirely pdf files for ease of uploading multiple sides of recipe cards.